anubhavparas/basic-topics-for-programming-interviews/README.md

-# Basic Topics for Programming Interviews
+# Basic Topics for Programming Interviews (Robotics)

 __Note__:
 1. This may not be an exhaustive list but might give some hints and directions as to what is being expected and required.
 Please don’t consider this as a complete list.